WTS-MP/MakecodeMicrobit/tutorials/distance.md

 <!--
 Written by: casey

-last updated: 16/08
+last updated: 26/11

 Ready for Upload: Y

-tasks:
+Image Update: Complete

+Tasks:

-potentially spilt into two seperate sections, display and sensor, with second connection image and page later on
+- potentially spilt into two seperate sections, display and sensor, with second connection image and page later on

 -->